Arnaud-van-Galen/AdventOfCode/README.md

 Useful for measuring performance:
     $stopwatch = [System.Diagnostics.Stopwatch]::StartNew()
-    $stopwatch.Elapsed
-Useful for making sure that variables are reset:
+    Write-Host "Time for calculating:", $stopwatch.Elapsed.TotalSeconds Useful for making sure that variables and output are reset:
      Get-Variable | Remove-Variable -ErrorAction SilentlyContinue
+     [System.Console]::Clear()

 Most code follows these principle:
     Files:
-        Day-Part[-Demo]-Input.txt
-        Day-Part.ps1
+        yyyy\Daydd\Data[Demo].txt
+        yyyy\Daydd\Partn.ps1
-        Sometimes there is an extra "for fun" file like Day-Part.py or Day-Part.xlsx
+        Sometimes there is an extra "for fun" file like Partn.py or Partn.xlsx Sometimes there is an extra "Alternative/Optimized" file like PartnAlternative.ps1
     Code:
+        Reset variables and terminal output
         StopWatch
         Variable initialisation
         Input